amitkukrejadev/framegenie/README.md

-Here’s your updated README.md content in professional Markdown format, tailored for a deployed and complete project:

-⸻

 # FrameGenie 🎬 – AI-Powered Movie Poster Generator

 FrameGenie is a modern, full-stack SaaS application that allows users to generate AI-powered movie posters with prompts.
 Built using **Next.js 14 (App Router)**, **Tailwind CSS**, **Prisma**, **PostgreSQL**, **Clerk Auth**, and **Cloudinary**.